graphql/graphql-spec/rfcs/InputUnion.md

 }
 ```

 Another common approach is to provide a unique mutation for every type.
-So you'd have a `logCatDropOff` and `logDogDropOff` and `logSnakeDropOff`.
-That removes the potential for modeling non-sensical situations, but it explodes the number of mutations in an API.
+A schema employing this technique might have `logCatDropOff`, `logDogDropOff` and `logSnakeDropOff` mutations.
+This removes the potential for modeling non-sensical situations, but it explodes the number of mutations in a schema, making the schema less accessible.

 These workarounds only get worse at scale.
 Real world APIs can have dozens if not hundreds of possible types.

 The idea of the **Input Union** is to bring an abstract type to inputs.
-This would enable us to model our domain as elegantly in input as we can in output.
+This would enable us to model situations where an input may be of different types in a type-safe and elegant manner, like we can with outputs.

 ```graphql
 mutation {